softgames/android-sdk/README.md

          */
         SGSettings.setLauncherActivity(SDKDemoActivity.class);

-        /* The game's name must be set in order to track the ads */ SGSettings.setGameName("MyAwesomeGame");
         /*
          * In case your app does not require an active internet connection,
          * please set this VAR as false